tejaskamtam/notes/ucla/Y3/Y3Q1/GEOG 4/notes/13 - Nature and Location of Jobs.md

 course: GEOG 4
 📕 courses:
   - "[[GEOG 4 - Globalization]]"
+parent: GEOG 4

+title: 13 - Nature and Location of Jobs

+layout: note

 ---
 ## 1970s - Present
 - increased off-shoring of capital and labor in manufacturing